 - Shrimp Scampi Pasta Recipe with Fettuccini

-This delicious shrimp scampi pasta recipe uses fresh and minimal ingredients just like seafood pasta dishes we make in Italy.
+This delicious shrimp scampi pasta recipe uses fresh and minimal ingredients just like the seafood pasta dishes we make in Italy.

 - Olive oil

 - Fresh lemon juice

 - Parsley (garnish) Read more parsley here: Parsley vs. Italian Parsley: What’s the Difference?

 This fettuccine with shrimp recipe comes together easily because the shrimp requires little work, and the cooking time is short.

 The shrimp cook in an olive oil and lemon butter bath while the pasta water boils.
 Transfer everything to a sauté pan, cook for a few minutes, and it's done!

 Ingredient quality is key.
 Look for pasta made from durum wheat semolina.
 You will first boil it and the toss for few minutes in the sauce to absorb its flavors.